Salbutamol

 Print this page

-• Using salbutamol in an inhaler helps the medicine go straight into your airways when you breathe in.
+• Using salbutamol in an MDI helps the medicine go straight into your airways when you breathe in.
 This means that your airways and lungs are treated quickly and very little of the medicine gets into the rest of your body.

 • The information on this page is about salbutamol inhalers.
 Read more about nebulisers.